-To maintain and improve US water and wastewater infrastructure, the US EPA estimates $473 billion is needed for water and $271 billion is needed for wastewater infrastructure.
+To maintain and improve US water and wastewater infrastructure, the US EPA estimates that $473 billion is needed for water and $271 billion is needed for wastewater infrastructure.
 With this growing funding deficit, water and wastewater utilities will need to find innovative solutions to treat water to higher quality for at a lower cost per gallon.
 My research focuses on integrating statistical and machine learning into process monitoring, control, and optimization at water and wastewater treatment facilities—bringing value to existing assets and an improved understanding of complex physical, chemical, and biological unit processes.

 Current research